David’s Top Three Gardening Jobs by Month

 Maintain Spring Bulbs

-Early spring flowering bulbs such as daffodils and hyacinths and will have finished by now so remove the dead flower heads.
+Early spring flowering bulbs, such as daffodils and hyacinths, will have finished by now.
+So, make sure to remove the dead flower heads.

-Don’t cut down the wilting foliage as this provides the bulb with food in order for it to flower next year.
+However, don’t cut down the wilting foliage, as this provides the bulb with food in order for it to flower next year.